sharispe/sm-tools-evaluation/README.md

 > More evaluation relative to other domain or application context will be added (WordNet, UMLS, Disease Ontology).
 > This community project is public and open source - do not hezitate to contribute (see above).

-**Important**: this project do not aim to criticize tools or denigrate the work made by their developers - we only define a strict evaluation protocol to provide objective metrics which can be relevant to compare tools.
+**Important**: this project does not aim to criticize tools or denigrate the work made by their developers - we only define a strict evaluation protocol to provide objective metrics which can be relevant to compare tools.
 Keep in mind that tools which do not perform well on the tests defined herein may have other advantages not discussed in this evaluation.
-Please contact us to help us improve it.
+Please contact us to help us improving it.
 In addition, this evaluation doesn't pretend to cover all aspects which could be useful to discuss in order to evaluate software.
 We here focus on **objective metrics** and mainly aim at evaluating the speed of the program given specific resource constraints (memory allocated to the tool, computational time).
 Moreover, we only provide tests and results which are **strictly reproducible** given the source code and information shared through this project.